 Measures:

-- Verify any “local” offer by calling the real business directly, not through links provided.
+- Verify any “local” offer by calling the real business directly, not through the links provided.

 - Search a seller’s name plus “scam” on X or Google before buying anything advertised locally.